haveyoudebuggedit/terraform-provider-ovirt/README.md

 # Experimental Terraform provider for oVirt

 This is an ⚠️ experiemental ⚠️ Terraform provider.
-With this we aim to reimplement the [original Terraform provider](https://github.com/ovirt/terraform-provider-ovirt) on the basis of [go-ovirt-client](https://github.com/ovirt/go-ovirt-client).
+It will soon be merged into the [original Terraform provider](https://github.com/ovirt/terraform-provider-ovirt) and is written on the basis of [go-ovirt-client](https://github.com/ovirt/go-ovirt-client).

 This brings several advantages: